 We have identified why our parks and open spaces are important to our customers and how we believe they should be looked after and improved.
 We have thought about how they improve people's lives and what other benefits they provide.
 We have then decided which areas are most important and have grouped these together to help us prioritise our actions.
-Within some priority areas we have set ourselves achievable objectives taking into consideration the things we have learnt from the last 5 years and the advice we have received from our partners and stakeholders.
+Within certain priority areas we have set ourselves achievable objectives taking into consideration the things we have learnt from the last 5 years and the advice we have received from our partners and stakeholders.
 We aim to continue looking after our parks and open spaces responsibly and to make wise and lasting improvements where we are able to.

-The role of parks and open spaces
+5.1 The role of parks and open spaces

-Well managed and appropriately placed parks and open spaces serve as an excellent delivery mechanism for two of the three corporate objectives; People and Place.
-Most obviously parks and open spaces contribute to improving people's quality of life, health and well-being as individuals, families and communities.
-But parks and open spaces can also influence perceptions of community safety, deprivation and poverty levels and the local economy.

-Parks and Open Spaces include: town squares, village greens, sports fields, allotments, playgrounds, graveyards, formal gardens, country parks, wild life reserves, and natural wastelands.
-As there are many differing ways of describing these features, East Herts Council has chosen to refer to the typologies listed in PPG 17 Audit and Assessment Report (July 2005).
-These are a nationally recognised standard, fit with our objectives and will allow for benchmarking in future projects.
-Whilst the document has been replaced by the NPPF, these typologies remain relevant.
-See Appendix 4 for these typologies in detail.

-All these places give residents a place to relax and enjoy what is best in East Hertfordshire.
+- 5.1.1 Well managed and appropriately placed parks and open spaces serve as an excellent delivery mechanism for two of the three corporate objectives; People and Place.
+Most obviously, parks and open spaces contribute to improving people's quality of life, health and wellbeing as individuals, families and communities.
+But parks and open spaces can also influence perceptions of community safety, deprivation and poverty levels and the local economy. - 5.1.2 Parks and Open Spaces include: town squares, village greens, sports fields, allotments, playgrounds, graveyards, formal gardens, country parks, wild life reserves, and natural wastelands.
+As there are many differing ways of describing these features, East Herts Council has chosen to refer to the typologies listed in the PPG 17 Audit and Assessment Report (July 2005).
+These typologies are a nationally recognised standard, fit with our objectives and will allow for benchmarking in future projects.
+Whilst PPG17 has been replaced by the NPPF 2012, these typologies remain relevant and will continue to be used until superseded by new guidance.
+See Appendix 4 for these typologies in detail. - 5.1.3 All these places give residents a place to relax and enjoy what is best in East Hertfordshire.
 It is acknowledged that parks and open spaces are valuable places for all people to play, exercise, meet one another, and hold public events.
-As a focal point of a community; parks and open spaces can contribute to building community spirit and community cohesion.
+As a focal point of a community; parks and open spaces can contribute to building community spirit and community cohesion. - 5.1.4 However, this must be carefully balanced with the role of parks and open spaces as a home to wildlife.
+This is stated as objective 5 in Chapter 10 (Leisure, Recreation and Community Facilities) of the Local Plan Second Review (April 2007) "to take into account"

-This role, however, must be carefully balanced with the role of parks and open spaces as a home to wildlife.
-This is stated as objective 5 in Chapter 10 (Leisure, Recreation and Community Facilities) of the Local Plan Second Review (April 2007) - "to take into account the value of open space, not only as an amenity, but as a contribution to the conservation of the natural and built environment of the District."
+the value of open space, not only as an amenity, but as a contribution to the conservation of the natural and built environment of the district."